-- The provision by the independent valuer of services to the relevant entity or to the persons referred to in Article 41(3) of that Regulation and, in particular, the link between those services and the elements relevant for the valuation; - Personal and financial relationships between the independent valuer and the relevant entity and the persons referred to in Article 41(3) of that Regulation; - Investments or other material financial interests of the independent valuer. - 88 In order to perform an assessment of conflict of interest, RAs should, as a best practice, request the firms participating in the tender to provide extensive information on current or past services provided to the relevant entities or to other parties as referred to in Article 41(3) of Delegated Regulation 2016/1075 and information on personal and financial ties. - 89 Article 41(1) of Delegated Regulation 2016/1075 states a general prohibition that 'the independent valuer shall not have an actual or potential material interest in common or in conflict with any relevant public authority or the relevant entity'.
-Therefore, even if a situation does not fall under those described in subparagraphs 3 to 5 of the same Article, this does not necessarily mean a Col could not exist in accordance with the general prohibition in Article 41(1) of the said Regulation, which should, of course, be assessed by the RA.
+- 86 The identification of a potential or actual conflict of interest, on the one hand, and the assessment of materiality, on the other, are two separate exercises. - 87 Article 41(4) of Delegated Regulation 2016/1075 lists three circumstances in which a situation of actual or potential material interest in common or in conflict with the relevant public authority or the relevant authority might arise, namely: - the provision by the independent valuer of services to the relevant entity or to the persons referred to in Article 41(3) of that Regulation and, in particular, the link between those services and the elements relevant for the valuation; - personal and financial relationships between the independent valuer and the relevant entity and the persons referred to in Article 41(3) of that Regulation; - investments or other material financial interests of the independent valuer. - 88 In order to assess a conflict of interest, RAs should, as a best practice, request the firms participating in the tender to provide extensive information on current or past services provided to the relevant entities or to other parties as referred to in Article 41(3) of Delegated Regulation 2016/1075 and information on personal and financial ties. - 89 Article 41(1) of Delegated Regulation 2016/1075 states a general prohibition that 'the independent valuer shall not have an actual or potential material interest in common or in conflict with any relevant public authority or the relevant entity'.
+Therefore, even if a situation does not fall under those described in subparagraphs 3 to 5 of the same article, this does not necessarily mean a Col could not exist in accordance with the general prohibition in Article 41(1) of the said Regulation, which should, of course, be assessed by the RA.

-1.3.1 Past provision of services that call for exclusion
+Past provision of services that call for exclusion